itsashishg/Note-it/README.md

 ## Features

-- Stores your notes locally.
+- Stores your notes locally (encrypted).
 - Can be synced if you want with your drive (Future update).
 - Has option to store pictures too.